xelis-project/difficulty-simulator/README.md

-# XELIS Difficulty Simulator
+# XELIS Simulator

+This repository contains various program for simulating part of XELIS chain.

+Before using any scripts available, make sure to have Python and Poetry installed.
+Then, you need to have the dependencies installed: `poetry install`

+## Difficulty

+In the `difficulty` folder, there is two distincts program parts:
-This small program has two distincts parts, one is to generate random data (`generate.py`) and the other is to visualize it using Matplotlib (`graph.py`).
+- one is to generate random data (`generate.py`)
+- the other is to visualize it using Matplotlib (`graph.py`).

+This program allows to visualize the reaction of the Kalman Filter used as a difficulty adjustment algorithm by estimating the unknown network hashrate.

-## Usage
+### Usage

-First, you need to have dependencies installed:
-`poetry install`

 Then, you can generate data to visualize it.
 `poetry run generate.py`